 This will have a catastrophic effect on cities that are very close to sea level.
 For example, Florida’s highest point is only 345 feet above sea level.
 However, some cities and towns that are located on the coast are between 6 to 10 feet above sea level.

-Currently, we are expecting a 2-foot increase in sea level by the end of the century, but that number continues to increase as more greenhouse gasses are released into the air.
+Currently, we are expecting a 2-foot increase in sea level by the end of the century, but that number continues to increase as more greenhouse gases are released into the air.
 If nothing is done, towns, cities, and other structures located on the coast can be swallowed by the sea over time.

 Marine Life At Risk